Wall St inches up as markets await Fed speakers amid rate-cut hopes

-Wall Street’s main indexes edged higher in early trade on Monday as investors geared up for commentary by a slew of policymakers later in the week which is likely to provide clarity on whether the Federal Reserve could cut rates next year.
+NEW YORK: Wall Street’s main indexes edged higher on Monday as investors geared up for commentary by a slew of policymakers later in the week which is likely to provide clarity on whether the Federal Reserve could cut rates next year.

-Shares of Tesla were a big boost, up 1.1% after a source told Reuters the electric automaker plans to build a 25,000-euro ($26,838) car at its factory near Berlin.
-Seven of the 11 major S&P 500 sectors climbed, with information technology and consumer discretionary leading gains.

 Traders’ bets that the Fed will hold interest rates steady in December stand at 90%, while pricing in an about 80% chance the first policy easing would come as soon as June, according to the CME Group’s FedWatch tool.